Meet the Educators Who Saved A Pandemic School Year

 If you walked around St. Paul, Minn., long enough in the fall of 2020, you may have run into the so-called “Lit Ladies.”
 You might have spotted them camped out in a gazebo, or huddled next to a space heater in a park, or handing out hot cocoa by the Zoo.
 Regardless of where you found them, they’d be surrounded by books, running their LitMobile.

 The LitMobile, a traveling library, was born from a conversion about ice cream trucks.
-Lisa Schibel, Linda Morrison and Sarah Schupanitz—all sixth grade language arts teachers in Capitol Hill Magnet School—had met for coffee in the late summer of 2020 to discuss the looming semester of remote learning.
+Lisa Schibel, Linda Morrison and Sarah Schupanitz—all sixth grade language arts teachers in Capitol Hill Magnet School—had met in the late summer of 2020 to discuss the looming semester of remote learning.

 “We were just getting our bearings straight and thinking, ‘Oh my gosh.
 What are we going to do?
 How are we going to get books into our students’ hands?’”
 Morrison, 58, recalls.
 At one point someone brought up ice cream trucks—and Schibel had an idea.
 What if they brought their books to their kids instead?

-They got to work, moving and categorizing as many books as possible from their classrooms into bins.
-They went on DonorsChoose, a nonprofit that allows donors to directly support public school classroom projects, and asked for support to purchase more books.
-Morrison researched five public parks throughout St. Paul where they could set up shop for free.
-(Capitol Hill draws students from all across the city, so she tried to spread out locations.)

-Then they made a schedule, and agreed to run the LitMobile in a different park Monday through Friday for a week every month, so students could come check out books and interact with their classmates safely.
-Rather than a truck, they transported the mountains of books in a fleet of their personal cars.
+They got to work, moving and categorizing books from their classrooms into bins and buying more books with donor funds.
+Then they agreed to run the LitMobile in a different park Monday through Friday for a week every month.
+Rather than a truck, they transported the mountains of books in their own cars.
 Two other teachers, Katie Bannon and Katie Moore, also joined the effort.

 It was a hit.
 Some days 60 to 75 students showed up, Schupanitz estimates.
 The self-proclaimed Lit Ladies worked together, rotating who sat in the back and taught virtual classes via hotspots, and who interacted with the students and parents.
-Schupanitz, had her graphic designer father make them a logo, and another had a baker friend make book-shaped cookies for the kids.
+Schupanitz had her graphic designer father make them a logo, and another had a baker friend make book-shaped cookies for the kids.

 “[The students] were so happy,” Morrison says.
 “They would come and pick out books, connect with teachers, connect with their peers.”

-While rewarding, running the LitMobile could be grueling.
-Schupanitz recalls one day in October where it snowed more than 6 inches.
-“It was coming down like crazy,” she says, describing how they huddled around space heaters and tried their best to virtually teach while kids checked out books, drank hot cocoa and started snowball fights with friends they rarely saw anymore.
-“It was so ridiculous,” she says, “Yet so joy filled at the same time.”
+While rewarding, running the LitMobile could be grueling, as on the day a storm dumped more than 6 inches on the city.
+The teachers huddled around space heaters and tried their best to virtually teach while kids checked out books, drank hot cocoa and started snowball fights with friends they rarely got to see in person.
+“It was so ridiculous,” Schupanitz says, “Yet so joy filled at the same time.”

 When reflecting on all she’s learned over the past year, Morrison says one of biggest takeaways has been “the importance of getting books into childrens’ hands.”